riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/collections/20_facades_and_dtos/facades_and_dtos.md

 }
 ```

 What you see in the snippet above is a [Data Transfer Object][dto].
-Essentially, it represents a piece of data
-from _somewhere_ and is virtually always safe to use in ViewModels as it's [JSON]-serializable.
+Essentially, it represents a piece of data transfered from _somewhere_ and is virtually always [JSON]-serializable and therefore safe to use in ViewModels.

 [facade]: https://en.wikipedia.org/wiki/Facade_pattern